kamil467/datastructure_learning/readme.md

         5. now set next as current node.

         Step 4 and 5 we are moving the node position by one level.

+        At the end of traversal Previous will point to last node which now has reference towards reverse direction.

 ---------------------------------------------------------------------------------------------